Modern History Playlist

 Nationalist Response in the Wake of World War II (1939–1942)

-World War II exposed deep divisions within Indian nationalism.
-Gandhi emphasized non-violent opposition and demanded independence before cooperation, while Subhas Chandra Bose advocated militant struggle and sought to use the war to launch an armed revolt with international support.
+The outbreak of World War II (1939) exposed deep divisions within Indian nationalism.
+Mahatma Gandhi emphasized moral, non-violent opposition and demanded independence before cooperation, while Subhas Chandra Bose advocated militant struggle and sought to use the war to launch an armed revolt (INA) with international support.

-World War II exposed deep divisions within Indian nationalism.
-Gandhi emphasized non-violent opposition and demanded independence before cooperation, while Subhas Chandra Bose advocated militant struggle and sought to use the war to launch an armed revolt with international support.
+The outbreak of World War II (1939) exposed deep divisions within Indian nationalism.
+Mahatma Gandhi emphasized moral, non-violent opposition and demanded independence before cooperation, while Subhas Chandra Bose advocated militant struggle and sought to use the war to launch an armed revolt (INA) with international support.

 Contrasting Views: Gandhi vs. Bose during WWII